Fever (Adam Lambert song): Background

 "Fever" is a song written by Lady Gaga and was released in October and November respectively to New Zealand and Singapore.
 The early radio release in New Zealand was to help promote the Glam Nation Tour which was extended to Australia during the final quarter of 2010.

-Lambert also announced through Twitter that he had collaborated with Lady Gaga.
+Lambert also announced through Twitter that he had collaborated with Gaga.
 "Yes it's true: I spent yesterday in the studio with the insanely talented and creative Lady Gaga recording a song that she wrote!
 I love her."

 Critical reception

-The song was met with critical acclaim.
-The Star noted that "his larger-than-life pipes do shine" on this "out-and-proud club stomper."
-Huffington Post wrote that this is one of songs that "full-display" of album that "operates from a disco/glam aesthetic of escapism and liberation via dance, dress-up, and desire" and added that it "fully accomplish what the singer had in mind for the album: songs that make you want to let loose, dance, work out, have fun."
+The song gained positive critical reception.
+The Toronto Star noted that "his larger-than-life pipes do shine" on this "out-and-proud club stomper."
+HuffPost wrote that this is one of songs that "full-display" of album that "operates from a disco/glam aesthetic of escapism and liberation via dance, dress-up, and desire" and added that it "fully accomplish what the singer had in mind for the album: songs that make you want to let loose, dance, work out, have fun."
 Slant Magazine noted that this song wasn't very original and wrote that "true to GaGa's utter lack of subtlety, is a song about a hard-on" but the song was praised "phenomenally well-crafted pop single that gives Lambert the opportunity to shine."
 Allmusic highlighted this song and praised it by calling it terrific disco and pop song and added "GaGa wisely goes so far as to keep the object of his affection male."
-Boston Globe was positive: "[song] makes a convincing case for Lambert as a long-lost Scissor Sister with its eruptive synths."
+The Boston Globe was positive: "[song] makes a convincing case for Lambert as a long-lost Scissor Sister with its eruptive synths."
 Entertainment Weekly also similarly praised song "future-disco glitter bomb (...) sounds like it was extracted directly from the Scissor Sisters' sonic DNA."
-Detroit News also called this song "daring" and "unapologetic sexual" and added that its opening lines "is bound to raise an eyebrow or two from "Idol's" more conservative fan base.
-LA Times called the song "much better" than some songs on album and described it as "straight-ahead, guilt-free cry of love."
-NY Times called this song notable exception and added that "recent success [of Lady Gaga] proves that there’s at least some tolerance for quasi-intelligent identity manipulation in the pop sphere, wiggle room that Mr. Lambert barely takes advantage of."
-A. V. Club noted that this song "fits" and described it as "Lady Gaga’s ode to wanton debauchery".
+The Detroit News also called this song "daring" and "unapologetic sexual" and added that its opening lines "is bound to raise an eyebrow or two from "Idol's" more conservative fan base.
+Los Angeles Times called the song "much better" than some songs on album and described it as "straight-ahead, guilt-free cry of love."
+The New York Times called this song notable exception and added that "recent success [of Lady Gaga] proves that there’s at least some tolerance for quasi-intelligent identity manipulation in the pop sphere, wiggle room that Mr. Lambert barely takes advantage of."
+The A.V.
+Club noted that this song "fits" and described it as "Lady Gaga’s ode to wanton debauchery".